 At the end of this unit you will gain an understanding of the concepts of animal evolution and domestication, and be able to identify commonly kept breeds of dogs, cats and other pet species.
 You will also learn how and why we carry out practical small animal grooming.

 You will complete both assignments and practical assessments.
 Assignments will be submitted via our online Virtual Learning Environment (VLE).
 Your practical assessments will be carried out by an allocated mentor in the organisation where you undertake your work experience.

 There are no formal academic entry requirements.
 However you should have a sound level of numeracy, literacy and ICT skills, have a passion for animals and be up-to-date with your tetanus vaccination.

 You should either be employed, or have a voluntary work placement arranged, in a suitable animal care environment (min 4 weeks) before applying as you will need to complete a total of 150 hours of practical work (min 3 hours per week) in order to achieve the qualification.
-This could be in, for example, a rescue centre, zoo, pet shop which has animals for sale or a boarding kennels/cattery.
-Students will need access to at least three animal species as part of their practical assessment in order to achieve the award; this must include companion dogs or cats and either small animals (rabbits or rodents) or exotics or large mammal (goats, camelids, donkeys, pigs or other available large mammals).
+This could be in, for example, a rescue centre, pet shop which has animals for sale or a boarding kennels/cattery*.
+Students will need access to at least three animal species as part of their practical assessment in order to achieve the award; this must include companion dogs or cats and either small animals (rabbits or rodents) or exotics or large mammals (goats, camelids, donkeys, pigs or other available large mammals).

 If you are studying this programme overseas, please be aware that the programme is delivered in English and therefore you must be competent in reading and writing English language.